HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Related Work

 \paragraph{Structured and logic-based selection.} A second line of work injects explicit relational or logical operators into selection.
-T*~\cite{tstar2025} (detector-based variant) casts temporal search as spatial search, using YOLO-World~\cite{yoloworld2024} to iteratively zoom into relevant frames; VSLS~\cite{vsls2025} defines four logical dependencies (spatial co-occurrence, temporal proximity, attribute dependency, causal order) and iteratively refines sampling; and NeuS-QA~\cite{neusqa2025} translates queries into a temporal-logic specification and constructs a video automaton by scoring atomic propositions at the frame level with a VLM, which can be costly on long videos due to dense proposition grounding.
-These are meaningful steps toward compositional reasoning, yet VSLS uses four predefined relations rather than a general nested temporal-logic language, limiting expressivity for interleaved constraints (\eg \emph{(A after B) AND (C during A)}); T* performs iterative zooming but does not offer a general compositional program over sub-events; and NeuS-QA's dense grounding cost can approach that of multi-call methods.
-HiMu instead supports nested structure via a hierarchical tree and grounds leaves through cached lightweight experts (e.g., ASR, CLAP \cite{clap2023}, object detector), avoiding LVLM calls during selection.
+T*~\cite{tstar2025} (detector-based variant) casts temporal search as spatial search, using YOLO-World~\cite{yoloworld2024} in an iterative loop that samples frames, detects objects, and reweights the distribution toward relevant evidence.
+VSLS~\cite{vsls2025} extends this idea with four predefined dependencies (spatial co-occurrence, temporal proximity, attribute dependency, causal order), using relation checks to iteratively refine the sampling distribution.
+These methods are meaningful steps toward compositional selection, but their reasoning remains tied to flat object/relation queries and repeated query-conditioned visual grounding, rather than a general nested temporal-logic program over multimodal evidence.
+HiMu instead parses the query once into a hierarchical tree and composes cached or query-conditioned expert signals in a non-iterative selection pass, avoiding MLLM calls during selection.

-\paragraph{Multi-call reasoning.} Multi-call systems trade compute for depth, either through LLM-agent planners that iteratively call tools, or LVLM-in-the-loop selectors that repeatedly score within the selection loop.
-VideoAgent~\cite{fan2024videoagent} constructs a structured unified memory with tool calls for segment localization; LVAgent~\cite{lvagent2025} coordinates MLLMs through multi-round discussion; LongVideoAgent~\cite{longvideoagent2025} trains a master LLM with reinforcement learning for multi-step evidence gathering; and VideoTree~\cite{videotree2025} builds a query-adaptive segment tree via coarse-to-fine keyframe extraction.
-VideoZoomer~\cite{ding2026videozoomer} performs multi-turn temporal zooming via iterative tool calling, and SeViLA~\cite{sevila2023} and A.I.R.~\cite{air2025} invoke a strong VLM within the selection loop for localization and iterative refinement, at substantially higher cost (Table~\ref{tab:method_comparison_selector_only}).
-These approaches fundamentally couple compositional reasoning to iterative LVLM inference.

-\paragraph{Token compression and pruning.} Orthogonal to frame selection, token-reduction methods decrease visual tokens \emph{per frame}: LongVU~\cite{longvu2024} applies spatiotemporal compression, while FastV~\cite{fastv2024} prunes redundant tokens in intermediate LLM layers.
-These are complementary - they decide \emph{how many tokens} each frame contributes, whereas HiMu decides \emph{which frames} to include - and can in principle be combined to extend the effective frame budget under the same context length.